jcorrell35/vault-web/content/Programming/VPNs, Home router setup, starting my networking journey.md

 ---
-title: VPN Setup with ProtonVPN
+title: VPNs, Home router setup, starting my networking journey
 description: Starting my possibly short-lived networking journey
 date: 2025-03-09
 draft: false
 ---
-### Early Mistakes
+# Early Mistakes
 In my past I have done very little with networking and I didn’t understood anything about it pretty much.
 I only knew about port forwarding from setting up a Minecraft server which my dad helped me do 12 years ago and i cant remember what we did.

 So my revived journey starts with [ProtonVPN](https://protonvpn.com/)and discovering what a VPN actually does.
 I understand now that ProtonVPN allows my device to connect to an external server somewhere in the world.
 When I first was learning about VPNs I thought it was your own private server somewhere in the world and all your devices could connect to it kind of like you would connecting them to your own home server.
 Looking back I have no idea why I thought that when I knew it was a PRIVATE connection to a server that many other people are also connected to.
 It took me until I downloaded the VPNs on all my devices and finding out from a [reddit post](https://www.reddit.com/r/ProtonVPN/s/F4OaqhGNAl) that I couldn’t connect my devices together because that’s not what ProtonVPN does… I felt a little dumb after reading that.